jcosborn/qex/INSTALL.md

 You can also switch the symlinks between different (previously installed) versions of Nim with e.g. `installNim default 1.6.4` or `installNim default devel`.
+You should be able to check which version of Nim is default with `nim -v`.

 ## Required dependencies